Davi-Alves-Fogaroli/correrio_bot/README.md

 ### 3º step:
 -Set webdriver environment variable

--In the root of the project create a file called ".env" use the file "example.env" as reference -in ".env", create the variable "DRIVER_PATCH" and pass the relative or absolute path of your web driver (OBS: only one of the ways is enough)
+-In the root of the project create a file called ".env" use the file "example.env" as reference

+-In ".env", create the variable "DRIVER_PATCH" and pass the relative or absolute path of your web driver (OBS: only one of the ways is enough)

 ### 4º step:
 -With the previous steps done, open the terminal and run the following command: